davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 where $$\mu$$ is the mean value of the list and $$x_i$$ refer to each individual value in the list.
 To find the standard deviation of the values in the list, here are the steps you need to follow.

 First, you need to find the average, $$\mu$$.
-Next, find the sum of the squared differences.
-Loop through each element, subtract $$\mu$$, and square it.
-Accumulate this sum for all elements in the list.
+Next, find the sum of the squared differences between $$\mu$$ and all the elements in the list.
 You can square a value using `Math.pow(val, 2)`.
 Finally, multiply with $$1/n$$ and take the square root using `Math.sqrt()`.
 Don't forget to increment `this.numStatements` whevever a simple statement is run.
 (Importantly, look inside your loops.)
+For this task, you may assume that `Math.pow()` and `Math.sqrt()` cost 1 simple-statement each.

-5. Test it to see if it works.
+1. If you feel confident about your code, test it to see if it works.
 Here are my tests, and yours should match mine:

    ```java
    RuntimeTester runner = new RuntimeTester(100);